sagemath/trac_to_gh/Issue 9337.md

 CC:  @novoselt

 This patch adds toric (QQ-Weil) divisors.
 Characteristic classes of associated sheaves as well as computation of the sheaf cohomology groups is implemented.

+See tracker bug at #9604 to for the patch queue/dependencies.

 Issue created by migration from https://trac.sagemath.org/ticket/9337